NoWiresGB/ATtiny-LED-toys/README.md

 # ATtiny-LED-toys
-A collection of LED toy scripts based on ATtiny85V
+A collection of LED toy scripts based on ATtiny85V but suitable for any Arduino TBH - just change pin assignments